YanCotta/YanCotta/README.md

   ## 🔧 Full-Stack AI Systems & End-to-End Automation

-  *These are my most comprehensive projects where I architected and built complete AI systems from the ground up, working solo to deliver production-ready solutions that demonstrate my ability to handle complex, full-stack development challenges.*
+  *These are my most comprehensive projects where I architected and built complete AI systems from the ground up, working solo to learn as much as I could, and deliver production-ready solutions that demonstrate my ability to handle complex, full-stack development challenges.*

   <br>